Dustin Nguyen

-Dustin Nguyen (born Nguyễn Xuân Trí, September 17, 1962) is a Vietnamese American actor and martial artist.
-He is best known for his roles as Harry Truman Ioki on 21 Jump Street and as Johnny Loh on VIP.
+Dustin Nguyen (born Nguyễn Xuân Trí; September 17, 1962) is a Vietnamese-American actor and martial artist.
+He is best known for his roles as Harry Truman Ioki on 21 Jump Street and as Johnny Loh on V.I.P.
+Recently, he starred as Zing in the Cinemax/Max martial arts crime drama series Warrior.
 In film, he is known for starring in Little Fish, The Doom Generation and The Rebel.

 Early life

-Nguyen was born Nguyễn Xuân Trí in Saigon, South Vietnam and was one of two sons in his family.
+Nguyen was born Nguyễn Xuân Trí in Saigon, South Vietnam, and was one of two sons in his family.
 His mother, My Le, was an actress and dancer, and his father, Xuân Phát, was an actor, comedian, writer, and producer in Vietnam.
-The family left Vietnam in April 1975 during the Fall of Saigon.
+The family left Vietnam in April 1975 during the fall of Saigon.

 In his teens, his family arrived in Guam as refugees, and then the family was moved to a refugee camp in Fort Chaffee, Arkansas.
 Finally with the assistance of a Methodist church they relocated to Des Peres, Missouri, a suburb of St. Louis.
+The 21 Jump Street season 2 episode "Christmas in Saigon", which first aired in December 1987, is based in his experiences escaping Vietnam and eventually arriving in the United States; Nguyen also served as a technical advisor in the episode.

-After Nguyen graduated from Garden Grove High School in Garden Grove, CA, he attended Orange Coast College and majored in communications but later dropped out to pursue acting full time.
+Nguyen graduated from Garden Grove High School in Garden Grove, California, he attended Orange Coast College and majored in communications but later dropped out to pursue acting full time.

 Nguyen practices several martial arts including Muay Thai, Tae Kwon Do, Eskrima, and Jeet Kune Do.